landOfTigers/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As a second step, I normalized and scaled the image data because this way the neural network trains faster.

 I decided to generate additional data because my network was still overfitting the original data set even after performing the steps above and implementing dropout.
-To add more data to the the data set, I transformed the grayscale images by randomly rotating them by up to ten degrees and adding noise to them.
+To add more data to the the data set, I transformed the grayscale images by randomly rotating them by up to five degrees and adding noise to them.
 For rotating, I used an implementation from this [article](https://medium.com/@thimblot/data-augmentation-boost-your-image-dataset-with-few-lines-of-python-155c2dc1baec) , which discusses data augmentation for neural networks.
-For adding noise, I used the numpy random.normal function with zero mean and a sigma value of 10.
+For adding noise, I used the numpy random.normal function with zero mean and a sigma value of 5, as these values yielded good results in reducing the overfitting of the network.
 In the article mentioned above, the author additionally suggests flipping images horizontally.
 However, this does not make sense for traffic signs, as most of them are unsymmetric, and some of them are even specific to eiher the left or right side, so I left this step out.

 Here is an example of an original grayscale image and its noisy rotated version: